actions/actions-runner-controller/README.md

     repositoryNames:
     - summerwind/actions-runner-controller
 ```
+> Note the number of replicas is mandatory in `RunnerDeployment`

 Please also note that the sync period is set to 10 minutes by default and it's configurable via `--sync-period` flag.